 Unplasticized polyvinyl chloride pipes are less bendable and are a little difficult to work with as they are sturdy.
 It can also be used in heavy-duty plumbing.

-Upvc is a much reasonable alternative to the expensive hardwood timber and aluminum.
-The material is highly resistant to any kind of corrosion.
+Upvc is a much more reasonable alternative to expensive hardwood timber and aluminum.
+The material is highly resistant to corrosion.

 Upvc is suitable for the transportation of processed water wastewater and a large number of chemicals.
 It can also be used with various ranges of pressure on the material.
 They are fire-resistant and can also be recycled and reshaped.